tridentli/trident/doc/Trident.md

 (add-hook 'before-save-hook #'gofmt-before-save)
 ```

-In general, please verify that whitespace is not affected while commiting next to what is being commited is correct and properly tested.
+In general, please verify that whitespace is not affected while committing next to what is being committed is correct and properly tested.

 We use a [Model View Controller (MVC)](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller)
 approach to the code, though on two levels.
 The UI is strict-MVC.